 The Biggest Packing Tip

-Elephant Removals recommend strong, sanitised packing cartons that are designed and built especially for moving.
+Elephant Removals recommends strong, sanitised packing cartons that are designed and built especially for moving.
 By buying all the boxes that you use, you will be assured that they are clean and of uniform size.
-That will make packing the truck much safer, easier and faster, and you will save plenty of time.
+That will make packing the truck much safer, easier and faster, and will save you plenty of time.

 Do Not Overfill Boxes